newaetech/cw310-bergen-board/docs/README.md

 Yes.

+!!! note "Coming Soon"
+    This section is coming shortly.

 ## USB Interface (via SAM3X)

 The CW310 integrates a SAM3X microcontroller that provides the host USB interface.
 This microcontroller is preloaded with firmware that provides features such as: